microsoft/ContosoAir/rdme.md

 SET %COSMOS_DB_AUTH_KEY%=<cosmos_auth_key>
 npm start
 This will run locally the server and attach to the CosmosDb Endpoint using mongodb connection string.

-## Azure Manual Deployment

-In order to create the Azure deploy there is an ARM template located at deployment folder.

 ARM template parameter | Usage | e.g.
 --- | --- | ---
 p_environment | set an environment suffix | `dev`